Skip to content

 Image: Pittsburgh Regional Transit

-As you can see from the frankfurter-themed flyer above, my own drawing style is an example of naïve art.
-This time I decided to go with something more sophisticated, by recruiting SBC's in-house illustrator Jonathan for the job.
-I asked him to depict a person with a character with a slice of New York-style, triangle cut pizza for a face, smoking a cig on the 'L', to the dismay of other passengers.
-Here's what he came up with.
+As you can see from the frankfurter-themed flyer, my own drawing style is an example of naïve art.
+This time I decided to go with something more sophisticated, by recruiting SBC’s in-house illustrator Jonathan Roth for the job.
+I asked him to depict a character with a slice of New York-style, triangle cut, thin-crust pizza for a face, smoking a cig on the ‘L’, to the dismay of other passengers.
+Here’s what he came up with.
 I was pleased: His rendering was anything but cheesy, at least figuratively.

 As with the wiener cycle, I covered the Blue Line in a few stages.
-On the evening of Sunday, March 1, I bicycled from SBC HQ in Uptown to Montrose Station, locked up my bike, and covered all the stops south to Division Station.
-I stopping for a bite along the way at Sweet Rice Chicago, a pan-Asian cafe at 1904 N. Western Ave., conveniently located directly below Western (and Armitage) Station in Logan Square.
+On the evening of Sunday, March 1, I bicycled from SBC HQ in Uptown to Montrose Station, locked up my bike, and covered all the stops southeast to Division Station.
+I grabbed a bite partway through the train trip at Sweet Rice Chicago, a pan-Asian restaurant at 1904 N. Western Ave., conveniently located directly below the Western (and Armitage) station in Logan Square.

-On Friday, March 6, later at night, I pedaled to Jefferson Park Station, locked up, and posted PSAs at the stations on the way to O'Hare.
+On Friday, March 6, later at night, I pedaled to Jefferson Park Station, locked up, and posted PSAs at the stations on the way to O’Hare.
 There, I was planning to hang out at the Gaslight Club in the lobby of the airport Hilton.
-Counter-intuitively, this trapped-in-amber piano bar is one of my favorite drinking establishments in the entire city.
-No, I'm not gaslighting you.
-Sadly, it was already closed when I got there, so I wet my whistle at the airport-style tavern at the other end of the lobby before heading back to Jeff Park.
+This trapped-in-amber piano bar, whose decor resembles a late-1800s Paris bordello, is one of my favorite drinking establishments in the entire city.
+No, I’m not gaslighting you.
+Sadly, it had already closed when I got there around 11 p.m., so I wet my whistle at the airport-style tavern at the other end of the lobby before riding the train back to Jeff Park.

-Heading towards the Blue Line's Chicago Station in lovely riding weather .
+Approaching the Blue Line’s Chicago Station on Milwaukee Avenue in lovely riding weather.
 Photo: John Greenfield

 Preparing “walking tacos” (with any kind of chips you want) at the Forest Park station’s snack shop.
 Photo: J. Niimi

-Interestingly, I didn't encounter that much smoking on the many Blue Line runs I took for this project.
+Interestingly, I didn’t actually encounter that much smoking on the many Blue Line runs I took for this project.
 Someone lit a cigarette on the train I boarded at Illinois Medical District Station on the Near West Side.
-On another run towards Austin Station in the autonomous neighborhood, a couple walked through the train, each smoking cigs.
+I also encountered a smoker on my way to Pulaski Station.
+On another run towards Austin Station in the eponymous neighborhood, a couple walked through the train, each smoking cigs.
 But that was about it.

-That's not to say I didn't see some troubling stuff on the West Side.
-Opioid use is tragically common along the Eisenhower Expressway corridor in Chicago, which police call the "Heroin Highway."
-On my way back into the city, a man entered my car with both feet and lower legs swaddled in rags, which seemed to indicate that was where he'd been injecting himself.
+That’s not to say I didn’t see some troubling stuff on the West Side.
+The Forest Park Branch of the Blue Line runs through the Eisenhower Expressway corridor where opioid use is tragically common, which is why police call the road the “Heroin Highway.”
+On my way back into the city, a man entered my car with both feet and lower legs swaddled in rags, which seemed to indicate that was where he’d been injecting himself.

-Another incident was tragicomic.
-As I was waiting on the 'L' to leave Forest Park, an elderly bearded man indignantly stormed into the car with his pants at his ankles.
-A female station maintenance worker, also older, yelled at him as she followed him to the train.
+Another incident I witnessed was tragicomic.
+As I was waiting on an ‘L’ car to leave Forest Park, an elderly bearded man indignantly stormed into the carriage with his pants at his ankles.
+A female station sanitation worker, also older, yelled at him as she followed him to the train.
 Apparently, she caught him using the platform as a toilet.
-The employee radioed security, and a K-9 patrol guard stoically escorted the man out of the station.
+The employee radioed security, and a K-9 patrol guard showed up and stoically escorted the man out of the station after he’d hitched up his trousers.

 But otherwise, my journeys were fairly uneventful.
-Here's a gallery of the flyers, in geographic order from ORD to Forest Park.
+What follows is a gallery of the flyers, in geographic order from ORD to Forest Park.
 All photos are by yours truly.

 O’Hare Station.